parseword/nolovia/README.md

 ## Using nolovia with `bind`

 1. Ensure you already have a working instance of the [`bind` DNS resolver](https://www.isc.org/downloads/bind/) prior to starting.
-There are lots of tutorials on installing `bind` for your OS; doing so is beyond the scope of this document.
+There are lots of tutorials on installing `bind` for your OS.

 2. Make a backup of your existing `named.conf` file.